A Beginner's Guide To Biotin: 9 Healthy Benefits, Uses & More

 9. Supports nutrient breakdown in the body.*

-In every cell of your body, biotin is needed to break down the nutrients (protein amino acids, carbohydrates, and fatty acids) from your food for fuel.
+In every cell of your body, biotin helps break down the nutrients (protein amino acids, carbohydrates, and fatty acids) from your food for fuel.
 B7 is also über-important whenever we are doing different forms of fasting (such as intermittent fasting) or if you are in a ketogenic state (nutritional ketosis or fat burning).
-During these metabolic states, biotin is needed to produce new glucose for fuel through gluconeogenesis.
+During these metabolic states, biotin is needed to support new glucose for fuel through gluconeogenesis.*

 Are there any side effects of taking biotin?